 If you brought your own car, you can write off your gas expenses, toll fees, and parking.
-You can even charge the expenses you incurred for maintaining your vehicle, like car wash, replacement of tires, or oil change.
-However, you have to keep your receipts to prove that you indeed had paid for the said services while you were on a business travel.
+You can even charge the expenses you incurred for maintaining your vehicles, like a car wash, replacement of tires, or oil change.
+However, you have to keep your receipts to prove that you indeed had paid for the said services while you were on business travel.

 Aside from the three major expenses, you can also write off the following: